gully/decotengu/doc/algo.rst

 The time values are proposed using binary search algorithm.
 We assume knowledge of this algorithm.

-The algorithm returns null if no decompression stop is found (ascent to target depth does not involve decompression).
-It returns current depth if a diver is already in decompression zone.
+The algorithm returns time required to ascent to first decompression stop or to target depth.
+It returns zero if a diver is already in decompression zone.

 The algorithm finding first decompression stop is